This piece has been medically reviewed by Aleece Fosnight, MPAS, PA-C, CSC-S, CSE, NCMP, IF, Medical Advisor to Aeroflow Urology.

 Mild lower back pain

 Increased urge to urinate or increased need to catheterize

 Cloudy or foul smelling urine

-In order to prevent Purple Bag Syndrome, regularly change and properly maintain all catheters and drainage bags to prevent the future growth of bacteria.
-Not only will proper sanitation and maintenance help prevent the build-up of bacteria but also promote a healthier life.
+In order to prevent purple urine bag syndrome, it is important to regularly change and properly maintain your catheters and drainage bags to prevent the future growth of bacteria.
+It is important to also keep your insertion site clean using soap and water on a daily basis.
+Not only will proper sanitation and maintenance help prevent the build-up of bacteria, but it will also promote a healthier overall lifestyle.